Embedding Quantum Many-Body Scars into Decoherence-Free Subspaces

-\textit{Conclusions.--} In summary, our protocol utilizes the synergy between the dissipators and the Hamiltonian part of the Liouvillian to create a scar-state-only decoherence-free subspace: We systematically obtain local projectors annihilating the whole scar towers by the compressed MPS technique~\cite{SuppMaterials}; Meanwhile, maximizing the power of the Hamiltonian part is crucial to keep the designed dissipators as local as possible.
-Our framework unambiguously introduces quantum many-body scars and related revival dynamics into the open quantum system regime.
-The constructed decoherence-free subspaces possess simple entanglement structures, making them potential platforms for quantum metrology and quantum information processing under dissipation~\cite{Lidar1998Decoherence,Bacon1999Robustness}.
-The dissipative scarred dynamics exhibit persistent coherent oscillations from generic initial states and naturally tolerate some sudden perturbations, which open up a new promising avenue towards the realization of dissipative time crystals~\cite{Maskara2021discrete,gong2018discrete,kessler2021observation,buvca2019Non,Booker2020Non}.
-In the current work the non-decaying scarred eigenmodes of Liouvillians are inherited from the original Hamiltonians.
+\textit{Conclusions.--} In summary, our protocol utilizes the synergy between the dissipators and the Hamiltonian part of the Liouvillian to create a scar-state-only decoherence-free subspace.
+We systematically obtain local projectors annihilating the whole scar towers by the compressed MPS technique.
+Meanwhile, maximizing the power of the Hamiltonian part is crucial to keep the designed dissipators as local as possible.
+On the one hand, our framework introduces many-body scarred dynamics into the open quantum system regime.
+An intriguing advantage compared to the closed-system counterpart is that, the dissipative scarred dynamics is independent of the initial states and naturally tolerate instantaneous perturbations.
+The constructed decoherence-free subspaces can be utilized to prepare scar states with extensive multipartite entanglement~\cite{Dooley2021Robust,Desaules2022Extensive,Dooley2023Entanglement} by engineered short-range dissipation, which makes them promising candidates for quantum enhanced metrology~\cite{Pezze2018Quantum}.
+On the other hand, our work introduces as well new principles and techniques to construct local Liouvillians hosting decoherence-free subspaces with special entanglement structures and equally spaced non-decaying eigenmodes.
+These scar-state-only decoherence-free subspaces support non-stationary coherent many-body dynamics under dissipation, which have profound connections with certain dissipative kinetically constrained models~\cite{Olmos2012Facilitated,Macieszczak2016Towards} and open up an avenue towards the realization of dissipative time crystals~\cite{Maskara2021discrete,gong2018discrete,kessler2021observation,buvca2019Non,Booker2020Non}.~In the current work the non-decaying scarred eigenmodes of Liouvillians are inherited from the original Hamiltonians.
 It is also interesting to consider the intrinsic scarred eigenmodes in open quantum systems, which could possibly be distinguished by relatively small operator entanglement~\cite{Zanardi2000Entangling,Zanardi2001Entanglement,Prosen2007Operator,Pizorn2009Operator,Zhou2017Operator}.